Chris970715/Login-Page-with-Java-SQL-and-servlet/README.md

 # Login-Page-with-Java-SQL-and-servlet\

-This project was designed to provide users Login interface through Java, Servlet, MySQL, CSS, and Html.
+This project was designed to provide users Login interface through Eclipse and Servlet, using Java, HTML, CSS, and MySQL.

 PRG556_User_page.html